Quality of Life

-Pick your favorite spot, from the mountains to the beach
+Pick your favorite spot, from the mountains to the beach.

 Our moderate climate is characterized by mild winters, long pleasant periods of spring and fall, and warm summers.
-The state is renowned for its natural resources and diverse geography.
+This state is renowned for its natural beauty and diverse geography.
 Residents and visitors of North Carolina enjoy iconic mountains such as the Great Smoky Mountains and Blue Ridge Mountains on the western end of the state, bustling city skylines in the middle region known as the Piedmont, and 300 miles of beautiful beaches on the coast.

 Cost of Living

-Low cost with high personal satisfaction
+Low cost with high personal satisfaction.

-There’s no reason to pay a premium price for the privilege of living well, and in North Carolina you’ll discover a cost of living that’s below the national average while ranking high in personal satisfaction.
+There’s no reason to pay a premium for the privilege of living well and in North Carolina you’ll discover a cost of living that’s below the national average while ranking high in personal satisfaction.
 Several of our cities — Raleigh, Charlotte, Asheville, Winston-Salem and Wilmington — offer some of the most favorable scores on the Council for Community and Economic Research’s acclaimed cost of living index.
 Housing, utilities, groceries, transportation and health care all cost below the national average here.

-From a top pre-K program to prestigious universities
+From a top pre-K program to prestigious universities.

 North Carolina leads the country in the number of National Board Certified teachers and has cultivated increasingly accountable public schools in which students are performing above national averages.
-We rank among the top four states nationally for pre-kindergarten quality standards, according to the National Institute for Early Education Research.
+We ranks among the top four states nationally for pre-kindergarten quality standards according to the National Institute for Early Education Research.
 And when our students move on to higher education, they’re able to choose from 16 public universities, 36 private colleges and universities, and the third largest community college system in the U.S.

 Arts & Culture

-For great palates and palettes
+For great palates and palettes.

-Award-winning symphonies, museums, summer theaters and fall festivals abound throughout North Carolina.
+Award-winning symphonies, museums, summer theaters, and festivals abound throughout North Carolina.
 A nationally recognized zoo and fine system of aquariums provide wildlife education and family fun.
-Along with celebrated Native American and Civil War roots, we also commemorate the Wright Brothers’ first moments of flight.
+Along with a celebrated Native American and Civil War roots, we also commemorate the Wright Brothers’ first moments of flight.
 And while the state’s robust culture of more than 100 wineries is known nationwide, our fast-growing number of craft breweries – with its spirited scene – is the largest in the South.

 Outdoor & Sports

-Casual fans to weekend warriors, all are welcome
+Casual fans to weekend warriors, all are welcome.